TholUccaKool/WorkoutMealprep-PWA-Final/README.md

 - **Offline Support:** Service Worker caches core pages and assets for offline use.
 - **Installable App:** Includes a manifest and icons for installation on desktop and mobile.
 - **Local Storage:** Saves workouts and meals so data stays even when offline.
-- **Dashboard:** Shows 7-day summary of workouts, meals, and total calories.
+- **Dashboard:** Shows 7 day summary of workouts, meals, and total calories.
 - **Favorites:** Mark workouts and meals with ⭐ to view them easily later.
 - **Charts:** Tracks calorie intake visually using Chart.js.
 - **Notifications:** Simple workout reminders using the Notifications API.